J-1 Visa Paralegal Jobs

 Target law firms with established J-1 host histories

-Search Migrate Mate to identify U.S. legal employers who have hosted J-1 exchange visitors before.
+Search Migrate Mate to identify U.S. legal employers who have hosted J-1 visa exchange visitors before.
 Host experience signals familiarity with DS-2019 compliance, structured training plans, and the supervision requirements your designated sponsor will enforce.

 Verify your program category before approaching sponsors